Global Neighbors – Explore the world in UMD’s backyard

 - Understand more deeply our own and others’ identities and the implications of diverse identities for creating an inclusive living-learning environment.

 The Global Neighbors Project asks students to physically travel outside the comfort of their campus “bubble” to engage with residents, business owners, and community leaders in the Langley/Takoma Crossroads area.
-Through this experience, students will enhance awareness of their assumptions and biases related to difference based on race, ethnicity, nationality, religion, socioeconomic status, education level, and citizenship status.
+Through this experience, students will enhance awareness of their assumptions and biases related to differences based on race, ethnicity, nationality, religion, socioeconomic status, education level, and citizenship status.